Antarctic circles of latitude: 61st parallel south

 The 61st parallel south is a circle of latitude that is 61 degrees south of the Earth's equatorial plane.
 No land lies on the parallel—it crosses nothing but the Southern Ocean.

 At this latitude the sun is visible for 19 hours, 16 minutes during the December solstice and 5 hours, 32 minutes during the June solstice.
 On the December solstice, the sun's altitude is 52.44 degrees and on the June solstice, it is 5.56 degrees.

 The lowest latitude where civil twilight can last all night lies approximately on this parallel.

-Around the world

 Starting at the Prime Meridian and heading eastwards, the parallel 61° south passes through: